Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 <br>

-My feedback from ChatGPT suggested I could strengthen my list by asking about whether matrices must always be rectangular or could be jagged and clarifying how an “empty matrix” is defined.
-These additions would help cover edge cases, define the boundaries of the problem space, and clarify assumptions.
+My feedback from ChatGPT suggested I could strengthen my list by asking about whether matrices must always be rectangular or could be jagged which would help cover edge cases, define the boundaries of the problem space, and clarify assumptions.

 <br>